Safety in the Chemistry Enterprise

 - Development and application of the RAMP (Recognizing hazards, Assessing risks, Minimizing risks and Preparing for emergencies) model as an organizing principle for risk assessment and management.

-- Appropriate chemical safety education for scientists, the public and other stakeholders.
+- Appropriate chemical safety education for diverse populations of scientists, the public, and other stakeholders.

 The ACS advocates for chemical public policy and safety regulations based on robust science and risk assessment:

-- Regulations should encourage safe practices, be practical, and be written so that compliance is easy.
+- Regulations should encourage safe practices and behaviors, be practical, and communicated so that compliance is easy.

 - Authors of policies, laws, regulations, and guidance documents should regularly review current, peer-reviewed scientific and engineering information to identify and assess risks to people, property and/or the environment.